 - Help with common activities of daily living, including eating, dressing and bathing, for individuals with disabilities and ongoing health conditions

-- Non-Emergency: Carolina Complete Health can arrange and pay for your transportation to help you get to and from your appointments for Medicaid-covered care.
+Non-Emergency: Carolina Complete Health can arrange and pay for your transportation to help you get to and from your appointments for Medicaid-covered care.
 This service is free to you.
-If you need an attendant to go with you to your provider's/doctor’s appointment.
-If your child (18 years old or younger) is a member of the plan, transportation is also covered for the attendant, parent or guardian.
+If you need an attendant to go with you to your doctor’s appointment, or if your child (18 years old or younger) is a member of the plan, transportation is also covered for the attendant, parent or guardian.
 Non-emergency transportation includes personal vehicles, taxis, vans, mini-buses, mountain area transports and public transportation.
-NC Health Choice members are not eligible to receive non-emergency transportation services.

 - Durable medical equipment/prosthetics/orthotics